HenrikBiscuit/Gran-Ornament/README.md

 1. **Works next Christmas.** Every choice favours longevity: deep sleep, over-discharge protection, a battery that survives 11 months in a box.
 2. **Calm light.** Gamma-corrected, high-resolution, flicker-free PWM.
 Nothing jumpy, nothing "disco".
-3. **Safe to hang where children and pets are.** LiPo safety and robustness are requirements, not extras.
+3. **Safe to hang where children and pets are.** LiPo safety and robustness are requirements.
 4. **Buildable by one or two people** in batches of about 150.

 ## Roadmap